-Livingston v Rangers
+Rangers comeback floors brave Livingston

 Booking

-Sean Kelly (Livingston) is shown the yellow card.
+Antonio-Mirko Colak (Rangers) is shown the yellow card for a bad foul.

 Post update